LiveInChat/livestatus/markdown/en/tos.md

 ## Harassment and criticism

-LiveIn is not a place to insult, hurt or antagonize individuals or groups of people.
-LiveIn prohibits bullying and harassment.
+LiveStatus is not a place to insult, hurt or antagonize individuals or groups of people.
+LiveStatus prohibits bullying and harassment.
 If a user blocks you, you may not contact them from your account or another account.

 If someone is depicted in your pictures or videos and asks you to remove it, please remove the content.

-LiveIn prohibits sharing another person’s private information, pictures, or videos without their knowledge or consent.
+LiveStatus prohibits sharing another person’s private information, pictures, or videos without their knowledge or consent.

 ## Graphic Violence and Threats

-LiveIn is not a place for graphic violence or threatening language.
+LiveStatus is not a place for graphic violence or threatening language.
 We limit the distribution of or remove such content, including:

 * Content that shows the use of violence including harm to self, harm to others, and harm to animals
 * Disturbing scenes from before or after violent events